peario/space/containers/README.md

 >   -t space-installer-arch .
 > ```

-Firstly to build the container use the following where `arch` can be replaced with whichever Dockerfile and distro is used.
+Firstly to build the container use the following command where `arch` (in `space-arch`) can be replaced with whichever distro of Dockerfile is available.

 ```bash
 docker build -f containers/Dockerfile.arch -t space-arch .
 ```

-Then to run the container run the following where, like above, `arch` can be replaced with whichever Dockerfile and distro is appropriate.
+Then to start the container run the following command where, like above, `arch` can be replaced with whichever distro of Dockerfile is available.
 This command will delete the container once done (due to the `--rm` flag).

 ```bash
 docker run --rm space-arch /bin/bash
 ```

+> [!TIP]
+> Try following the syntax of `Dockerfile.[distro]` and `space-[distro]`, where `[distro]`
+> is any of the available Dockerfiles.
+This makes it easier to figure out which unix
+> distro the container is.
+Just an idea though.

 ### Quick run